 Frontend development framework alternatives

 There is Vue.js – perfect for user-friendly web and app interfaces and recognised by developers for its ability to access various libraries almost effortlessly.
-At Miquido, we offer Vue.js development services as a part of our frontend solutions.
+At Miquido, we offer Vue.js as a part of our frontend development services.

 We also have component-based Ember.js, which works efficiently as a web development tool.
 Unlike React, this framework doesn’t provide modularity and requires a steep learning curve, which is why we don’t really rely on it in our software house.